codio/knowledge/source/instructors/setupcourses/assignment-settings/exam-proctoring.rst

   .. image:: /img/extendtime.png
      :alt: Extend Time

   You can easily see which students have an extension for the assignment when you view the dashboard for that assignment.
-In the image below the student had an extra 60 minutes to complete the assignment.
+In the image below, the student has an extra 60 minutes to complete the assignment.

   .. image:: /img/assignmentsettings/extendedtime.png
      :alt: Image of indicator showing the student has an extra 60 minutes to complete the assignment.